peterjc/backports.lzma/README.md

     * Backported fix for Python Issue 19839 to ignore non-LZMA trailing data (original Python 3.5.1 patch by Nadeem Vawda, backported by deroko, see GitHub pull request #5).
+ * v0.0.6 - June 2016
+   * Updated namespace packaging declaration now required by more recent versions of setuptools which prevented simple installation of v0.0.4 and v0.0.5 from PyPI.

 Contributors